tmkim/mle-basic/README.txt

                 >> should also check flagged list when making exam to make sure already-flagged items show as flagged ** adding flag works, issue with deleting
                  >> might need to look into updating how object IDs are stored/posted

+06/01
+    >> work on flag priority logic
+        -- flags are added with automatic id
+        -- delete searches for q_id to get _id, then deletes
+        >> save flags so they can be persistent